 It is widely associated with US president-elect Donald Trump’s extravagantly untruthful assertions and the working-class people who voted for him nonetheless.
 Daniel Dennett on Tools To Transform Our Thinking.
 Karl Popper.
-Popper bust in the Arkadenhof of the University of Vienna Sir Karl Raimund Popper CH FBA FRS (28 July 1902 – 17 September 1994) was an Austrian-British philosopher and professor.
-He is generally regarded as one of the greatest philosophers of science of the 20th century.
-Popper is known for his rejection of the classical inductivist views on the scientific method, in favour of empirical falsification.
+Popper bust in the Arkadenhof of the University of Vienna Sir Karl Raimund Popper CH FBA FRS (28 July 1902 – 17 September 1994) was an Austrian-born British philosopher, academic and social commentator.
+One of the 20th century's most influential philosophers of science, Popper is known for his rejection of the classical inductivist views on the scientific method in favour of empirical falsification.

 Aristotle.
 Aristotle's views on physical science profoundly shaped medieval scholarship.

-" Galileo later defended his views in Dialogue Concerning the Two Chief World Systems, which appeared to attack Pope Urban VIII and thus alienated him and the Jesuits, who had both supported Galileo up until this point.
-He was tried by the Inquisition, found "vehemently suspect of heresy", and forced to recant.
-Early life and family Three of Galileo's five siblings survived infancy.
-Name.
+The matter was investigated by the Roman Inquisition in 1615, which concluded that heliocentrism was foolish, absurd, and heretical since it contradicted Holy Scripture.
 Isaac Newton.
-Sir Isaac Newton PRS (25 December 1642 – 20 March 1726/27) was an English physicist and mathematician (described in his own day as a "natural philosopher") who is widely recognised as one of the most influential scientists of all time and a key figure in the scientific revolution.
+Influential British physicist and mathematician Sir Isaac Newton PRS (25 December 1642 – 20 March 1726/27[a]) was an English mathematician, physicist, astronomer, theologian, and author (described in his own day as a "natural philosopher") who is widely recognised as one of the most influential scientists of all time and as a key figure in the scientific revolution.

 His book Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), first published in 1687, laid the foundations of classical mechanics.
 Newton also made seminal contributions to optics, and shares credit with Gottfried Wilhelm Leibniz for developing the infinitesimal calculus.
 Life Early life.
 Guglielmo Marconi.
 Guglielmo Marconi, 1st Marquis of Marconi (Italian: [ɡuʎˈʎɛlmo marˈkoːni]; 25 April 1874 – 20 July 1937) was an Italian inventor and electrical engineer known for his pioneering work on long-distance radio transmission and for his development of Marconi's law and a radio telegraph system.

 How did it get there?
 Read More ListenAddDownload Words that Change the World Susan Schaller believes that the best idea she ever had in her life had to do with an isolated young man she met one day at a community college.
 Words.
 The hard problem.
 “I THINK, therefore I am.”
 René Descartes’ aphorism has become a cliché.
 But it cuts to the core of perhaps the greatest question posed to science: what is consciousness?
 The other phenomena described in this series of briefs—time and space, matter and energy, even life itself—look tractable.
 They can be measured and objectified, and thus theorised about.
 Consciousness, by contrast, is subjective.
 David Cain.
 Dan Dennett: Dangerous memes.
 Sheena Iyengar: How to make choosing easier.
 Jon Haidt's Home Page.
 Friedrich Heinrich Jacobi.
 Friedrich Heinrich Jacobi (25 January 1743 – 10 March 1819) was an influential German philosopher, literary figure, socialite, and the younger brother of poet Johann Georg Jacobi.

 He is notable for coining the term nihilism and promoting it as the prime fault of Enlightenment thought particularly in the philosophical systems of Baruch Spinoza, Immanuel Kant, Johann Fichte and Friedrich Schelling.
 Instead of speculative reason, he advocated Glaube (variously translated as faith or "belief") and revelation.
 In this sense, Jacobi anticipated present-day writers who criticize secular philosophy as relativistic and dangerous for religious faith.
 Le Temps Imaginaire.
 Frank Smith, docteur en épistémologie, est l’auteur d’une thèse intitulée : les enjeux politiques de la vulgarisation scientifique.
 Il analyse l’évolution des rapports entre l’expérience et la science pour ensuite envisager la vérité scientifique à la lumière des différentes lectures possibles des inégalités de Heisenberg.

 Les théories scientifiques ne sont-elles que des inventions de l’esprit humain libre d’interpréter les faits à sa guise ou relèvent-elles d’une réalité objective qui serait découverte ?
 Dès lors, sommes-nous réduits à l’alternative qui consiste à faire de la science un argument d’autorité ou, étant donné le caractère nécessairement provisoire des théories, à leur dénier toute prétention à décrire la réalité ?
 Il est traditionnel d’opposer la vérité aux interprétations.
 Cette opposition est aussi celle de l’unicité et de la multiplicité.
 D’abord, la première chose que l’on peut noter est qu’il est déjà arrivé que la science se soit trompée.
 William James.
 William James (January 11, 1842 – August 26, 1910) was an American philosopher and psychologist who was also trained as a physician.
 The first educator to offer a psychology course in the United States, James was one of the leading thinkers of the late nineteenth century and is believed by many to be one of the most influential philosophers the United States has ever produced, while others have labelled him the "Father of American psychology".
 Along with Charles Sanders Peirce and John Dewey, he is considered to be one of the greatest figures associated with the philosophical school known as pragmatism, and is also cited as one of the founders of the functional psychology.

 He also developed the philosophical perspective known as radical empiricism.
 James' work has influenced intellectuals such as Émile Durkheim, W. E. B. Early life The divide between the unconscious and... - Michael Thomas Gerety.
 Pragmatic theory of truth.